pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 Before you can store any data, many APIs require a setup process like creating databases, spawing WebAssembly processes or downloading additional stuff.
 To ensure your app starts fast, the initialization time is important.

-LocalStorage and Cookies do not have any setup process and can be directly used.
+The APIs of localStorage and Cookies do not have any setup process and can be directly used.
 IndexedDB requires to open a database and a store inside of it.
 WASM SQLite needs to download a WASM file and process it.
 OPFS needs to download and start a worker file and initialize the virtual file system directory.

 Here are the time measurements from how long it takes until the first bit of data can be stored: